zetavg/chromium-website/site/blink/launching-features/index.md

 If you want to try out this change before shipping it, put your code in Chromium as [runtime enabled features](/blink/runtime-enabled-features), and set the status to “Dev Trial” in ChromeStatus.
-This will generate a “Ready for Trial” email that you should send to [blink-dev](mailto:blink-dev@chromium.org) to notify the community they can try out code change.
+This will generate a “Ready for Developer Testing” email that you should send to [blink-dev](mailto:blink-dev@chromium.org) to notify the community they can try out code change.